cybersource-tpi/cybersource-plugins-commercetools-fork/docs/Authorize-a-Payment-With-Payer-Authentication.md

         authenticationTransactionId
         stepUpURL
         accessToken
+        isv_payerEnrollHttpCode
+        isv_payerEnrollStatus

+10. Check if the isv_payerEnrollHttpCode value is 201 and isv_payerEnrollStatus value "CUSTOMER_AUTHENTICATION_REQUIRED" from the updated response.
+If yes, repeat the steps from 6 else proceed to step 11.

-10. Check the value of the isv_payerAuthenticationRequired field on the updated payment.
+11. Check the value of the isv_payerAuthenticationRequired field on the updated payment.
 If the value is true, perform the following steps

-    submit the stepup form by using the `stepUpURL` & `accessToken`.
+    a.
+Submit the stepup form by using the `stepUpURL` & `accessToken`.
 See [Step-Up IFrame](https://docs.cybersource.com/content/dam/new-documentation/documentation/en/fraud-management/payer-auth/rest/payer-auth-rest.pdf) to get more details about step up Iframe

-    a.
+    b.
 The payer authentication window will be displayed and when the user completes the process, the user is redirected back to the consumerAuthenticationInformation.returnUrl within the iframe

-    b.
+    c.
 The response sent back to the return URL contains the following

         - Transaction ID: (consumerAuthenticationInformation.authenticationTransactionId response field)

         - MD: merchant data returned if present in the POST to step-up URL; otherwise, null

     c.
 Update the commerce tools payment to set the value of custom.fields.isv_payerAuthenticationTransactionId to the value extracted from the return URL's Transaction ID

+12. Wait for the event to return back the following fields, verify the following fields from update response

+        isv_payerEnrollHttpCode
+        isv_payerEnrollStatus

+    Check if the isv_payerEnrollHttpCode value is 201 and isv_payerEnrollStatus value "CUSTOMER_AUTHENTICATION_REQUIRED" from the updated response.
+If yes, repeat the steps from 6 else proceed to step 13.

-11. Add a transaction to the payment with the following values populated
+13. Add a transaction to the payment with the following values populated

     | Property | Value               | Notes                                 |
     | -------- | ------------------- | ------------------------------------- |